Discover more from Marco Altini’s Substack

 Example: stressor timing

-There is no right or wrong here (it’s just physiology!), but the data differs due to stressors and measurement timing, and we need to be aware of these aspects if we want to use the data for guidance or to interpret the body’s response to stress.
-Looking at this data, I believe I had a positive response (morning data within normal range despite large training stress), but night data might make you think otherwise.
+The data differs due to stressors and measurement timing, and we need to be aware of these aspects if we want to use the data for guidance or to interpret the body’s response to stress.
+Wearables mostly tell you what you know already, as the data is tightly coupled to your eating and drinking behavior, and not much else.

 Measurement position

 Thus, an orthostatic stressor, which here means measuring while sitting or standing, makes it so that HRV becomes more sensitive to the stressors you are facing, and therefore more useful.
-This is why I now recommend measuring while sitting.
-For more details on these mechanisms, please check out Andrew’s great blog here.
+This is why I recommend measuring while sitting.
+For more details on these mechanisms, please check out Andrew Flatt’s great blog here.

 Below is an example showing acute sickness, and how the orthostatic stressor (i.e. sitting in the morning for a measurement) captured very well the acute phase, possibly with an early warning, as well as the recovery phase, while night data failed to capture the recovery phase, and shows a change only during acute sickness (one day).